Sunday

 - Sun · 9:00 am

-- Sunday gathers the week.
-Photos from the last seven days, nothing older, nothing shared.
+- Sunday gathers your week.
+Photos from the last seven days, filtered down to the best ones — privately, on your device.

 - Sun · 9:05 am

 - You keep the good ones.
 Swipe right to keep, left to pass.
+Add a caption if you want.
 Two minutes, and you're done.

 - Sun · 6:00 pm